 Originally residing in chip bags, these often have stains so when you browse for them online, you might hold out for the best one you can find.

 1963 Fleer Sandy Koufax

 The set isn’t difficult to find or put together, but it did have some single prints and Koufax was one of them.
 Mix a mild challenge with a fantastic, clear photo and you have something magical.
-Prices on these vary greatly with condition (there’s a PSA 10 online now for $25,000 if you’re so inclined) but a very nice, ungraded example can be had for around $50.
+Prices on these vary greatly with condition but a very nice, ungraded example can be had for a very modest investment.

 Koufax and Drysdale.
 They were joined at the hip in the Dodgers’ pitching rotation and this card captures their dominance as ERA champ and runner-up in ’64.
 The blue border combined with the blue caps on the dominant duo worked nicely for Topps.
-You can find NM examples for around $30.
+You can find solid examples for $25-30.

 His sudden retirement meant there were no Koufax Topps cards in America in 1967, but he did show up on the Topps Venezuelan set with the famous ‘Retirado’ moniker.
 The card quality is less than ideal but the unique image of in-your-face Sandy and the scarcity of the issue makes it sort of a Koufax holy grail.
 You can find these, but you’ll have to be alert and ready to dig deep to meet the asking price.